TechCrunch

 “We are all for cities that can be happier and efficient, if they run on these vehicles that are small, quiet eco-friendly and also a lot more fun,” said Malaviya, who added that light electric vehicles are particularly well-suited for the majority of trips people take, which data shows is up five miles.

-The startup, which the pair launched in early 2020 and recently came out of stealth, aims to be one-stop “e-ride” shop where customers can find a curated set of expert-vetted e-rides and a customization feature that helps shoppers home in on the right product.
-Ridepanda launched in late September, a new site with an improved user interface, a “ridefinder quiz” that helps people find the right product as well as other support services.
-These support services, which are bundled and branded “pandacare,” connects users with information on insurance, home assembly, repair and maintenance plans as well as help finding the right helmet.
+The startup, which the pair launched in early 2020 and recently came out of stealth, aims to be a one-stop “e-ride” shop where customers can find a curated set of expert-vetted e-rides and a customization feature that helps shoppers home in on the right product.
+Ridepanda launched in late September a new site with an improved user interface, a “Ridefinder Quiz” that helps people find the right product, as well as other support services.
+These support services, which are bundled and branded “pandacare,” connects users with information on insurance, home assembly, repair and maintenance plans, as well as help finding the right helmet.

-Visitors to Ridepanda will spot the “ridefinder quiz,” which lets users select the electric bike, moped or scooter icon, their height and weight, top uses and finally, preferences like foldable or cargo and budget.
+Visitors to Ridepanda will spot the “Ridefinder Quiz,” which lets users select the electric bike, moped or scooter icon, their height and weight, top uses and, finally, preferences, like foldable or cargo and budget.
 The user is then given a few results that best match their selections.
-Users can skip this process and just conduct searches based on the three product types or use cases such as “commute,” “adventure,” “delivery,” or “accessibility.”
+Users can skip this process and just conduct searches based on the three product types or use cases such as “commute,” “adventure,” “delivery” or “accessibility.”

 Not just any electric bike, scooter or moped qualifies for Ridepanda’s site, said Depman, who is the company’s CTO.

 “We’ve seen like a Cambrian explosion of different vehicle types; there are literally hundreds of options out there,” said Depman.
-“If you go on Amazon website, you’re going to see 150-plus in each category, and it’s really hard to sift through them.
+“If you go on Amazon’s website, you’re going to see 150-plus in each category, and it’s really hard to sift through them.
 So what we’ve been building on the back end is a vetting system.”

 For a product to be included on the platform, it must meet certain criteria and rating.
 The company rates vehicles across performance, safety, sustainability, durability and repairability, Depman said.
 That rating is achieved by evaluating all the different components of the vehicle, including the battery, motor and brakes.